The fledgling Aam Adami Party of Arvind Kejriwal is expected to set the poll calculations of the traditional arch rivals awry.

-The contest this time would be interesting with the entry of Aam Adami Party which has gained popularity in no time and has been vociferously campaigning against both BJP and Congress.
+The contest this time would be interesting with the entry of Aam Adami Party which has gained popularity in no time and has been vociferously campaigning against both the BJP and the Congress.

 The Delhi chief minister dismissed any anti-incumbency factor impacting her party's prospects.

-Confident of winning at least 47 seats in Delhi, Kejriwal promised that the results this time would "amaze" everyone.
+Confident of winning at least 47 seats in Delhi, Kejriwal promised that the results this time would surprise everyone.

 "The results will amaze everybody.
 It will be a government of the people by the people for the people," he said.

-The Delhi Election Commission has started a SMS service - 9211728082 - through which voters can check their names in the voter lists.
+The Delhi Election Commission has started an SMS service - 9211728082 - through which voters can check their names in the voter lists.

 There will be 11,763 polling booths across the capital, said Dev.